anuragkray/react-ui-logic/README.md

 Mainy in user interface development we use this type of functionality.
 We will not cover component development like button, input, text-input, accordian etc...

-**Note **: This is for understanding purpose so we will not use not state any mangement library llike redux toolkit or react thing context API
+**Note:** This is for understanding purpose so we will not use not state any mangement library llike redux toolkit or react thing context API